-Sourdough Discard Crackers are very easy to make and also very versatile.
-These are perfect for a quick snack or to enjoy with a bowl of soup (like this Butternut Squash and Red Pepper Soup) or fresh, homemade hummus.
-Top them with your favorite toppings - such as poppy seeds, sesame seeds, everything bagel seasoning, or a sprinkle of sea salt - and shape them however you want!
+Sourdough Discard Crackers are easy to make, delicious, and also extremely customizable.
+Add your favorite toppings - such as poppy seeds, sesame seeds, everything bagel seasoning, or a sprinkle of sea salt - and shape them however you want!
+This is a great base recipe to customize to suit your preferences.

-If you're looking for other sourdough discard recipes, check out these Sourdough Discard Pretzels, Sourdough Discard Bagels, and Sourdough Discard Pizza Dough.
+If you're looking for more sourdough discard recipes, check out these Sourdough Discard Pretzels, Sourdough Discard Bagels, and Sourdough Discard Pizza Dough.
 They're delicious ways to use up some of your sourdough discard!

 Why you'll love this recipe

-- These sourdough discard crackers are easy to make and require no rise time!
+- These sourdough discard crackers are easy to make and come together in under 30 minutes.

 - This recipe is highly customizable and you can choose any toppings you prefer.
-A few that I love: everything bagel seasoning, fresh chopped rosemary, or even a sprinkle of shredded cheese or parmesan!
+Try everything bagel seasoning, fresh chopped rosemary, or even a sprinkle of shredded cheese or parmesan!
 You can also keep the crackers plain with just a sprinkle of sea salt.

 - This is a vegan recipe that doesn't use any eggs.